leoetlino/project-restoration/readme.md

   * Reduced the number of cycles to make it less repetitive.
   * Red Twinmold no longer resets its hit counter every time it burrows back into the sand.
 As a result, the battle is much less confusing for new players.

-* **Restored Ice Arrows**: Ice arrows that work everywhere
+* **Restored Ice Arrows**: Ice arrows that work in more locations
-  * Ice arrows now work in all locations, not just in Gyorg's room.
+  * Ice arrows now work everywhere in Great Bay Temple, not just in Gyorg's room.
 This gives the player the freedom to experiment with ice arrows.
+Ice arrows also work in several other areas, just like in the original game.
   * Removed the sparkling water effects as they were an insult to the player's intelligence.

 ### Planned changes